 Understanding the difference between applying a footbrake and engaging engine braking is essential.
 This article has unveiled all you needed to know for those who were asking, “What is engine braking?” or “What is engine braking in a truck?”

-Henceforth, it would be best if you master the act of engaging engine braking when necessary, instead of sticking to constantly directly applying your car’s footbrake.
-If you do this, you will be saving your car’s gearbox and other braking components from being damaged early enough.
+Henceforth, it would be best if you master using engine braking when necessary, rather than constantly applying your car’s footbrake.
+If you do this, you will save your car’s gearbox and other braking components from premature damage.